AugurSystems/TACACS/docs/README.md

 ## Code Overview
 There is a separate Java class for each type of packet sent or received.
 All packet types for developing a client or server are fully implemented.

 The IETF document specifies many flags and values with formal upper-case names, organized hierarchically (mostly).
 In this API, they are all encapsulated in the `TACACS_PLUS` Java class, which contains a bunch of nested enumerations.
 It looks ugly!
-However, in use, it makes your code very readable since the names nicely mirror the documentation, and your IDE's code-completion should help a lot too.
+However, in use, it makes your code very readable since the names nicely mirror the documentation, and your IDE's code-completion tool will like the scoped enumerations since they will help you logically reference these constants.
 For example, to use the flag documented as *TAC_PLUS_AUTHEN_LOGIN*, the Java code would reference the enumeration `TAC_PLUS.AUTHEN.LOGIN`

 As noted above, you should start exploring the code from either `ExampleClient`, or `TacacsServer` and `SessionServer`.